sexual abuse hypnosis

 Why she was smoking herself to death

 She was doing well in her family life and her work life when a catastrophe happened.
 She learned that her own husband had been sexually abusing two of her daughters for many years.
 My client had no idea it was going on.
 Nobody believed her.
 "You must have known something was going on."

 The accusation left her devastated.
 They immediately divorced and she began again as a solo mother.
 Her daughters grew up, married, moved away and started their own families.

 And then to her horror, the whole cycle started again.
 It turned out that one of her grand daughters was being sexually abused.
 By a brother of her daughter's husband.
 This caused the whole extended family to split into factions.
-The whole issue of past sexual abuse and incest was brought up again and again.
-Everyone blamed everyone else, old dirt thrown, fingers pointed, wild accusations made.

 And now nobody is comfortable talking to anyone.
 Most of my client's daughters will not talk to her at all.
 And to top it off, my client has now been forced economically to move in and share a house with her mother.